How to Get Into ESG: What Qualifications Do You Need?

 To gain a better understanding of ESG issues and how they are applied in different industries, it is essential to have practical experience.
 Governance factors or other material ESG factors aren't all identical across each industry.

 One way to help recognize these ESG considerations are working not just in different industries, but specific business structures.
 Working on sustainability projects is different than taking up an internship, or research initiatives related to ESG.
-You'll see different problems when working in organisational sustainability departments, non-profit entities, social impact organisations, or environmental consulting firms too.
+You'll see different problems when working in organizational sustainability departments, non-profit entities, social impact organizations, or environmental consulting firms too.

-Volunteering for sustainability-focused organisations is another way to get valuable exposure to ESG practices and expand your professional network in the field.
+Volunteering for sustainability-focused organizations is another way to get valuable exposure to ESG practices and expand your professional network in the field.

 As an indication, check out these companies that offer great volunteering opportunities.